Who comes to WWSC?

 How many participants will there be?
 Why does WWSC have a limit on the number of campers?

-WWSC seeks to maintain a high staff to camper ratio, which is approximately 1:4 at the moment so that the campers would receive necessary attention and care whenever needed.
+WWSC seeks to maintain a high staff to camper ratio, which is approximately 1:3 at the moment so that the campers would receive necessary attention and care whenever needed.
 By maintaining a smaller number instead of a mass production approach, quality interaction and therefore friendship are more likely to be cultivated.
-This year, campers will be 40 in total, maximum 50.
+This year, campers will be 96 in total.

 How many facilitators are there?

 WWSC has in total 30 group leaders, 3 per group.
 The campers will be split into 9 groups.
 Each group will comprise 8-10 campers.
 The staff to camper ratio is 1:3, some groups 1:4.
 There are 70-80 support staff on-site, to handle background camp operations, kitchen service, safety and logistics.

 See A Day at WWSC.

 What is the accommodation like?

 Girls will room in dormitories.
 Boys will tent under the stars.
 All facilities such as toilets and showers will be nearby and separated by gender.
 Water heaters are not available.

 Campers all go by bus, together with WWSC staff.
 The campers meet at a common pick-up and drop-off point at Damansara, 1 Utama (liable to changes at any time, for which you will receive an email notification, should there be any).
 Staff will liaise with you two weeks before camp to clear any doubts you may have (either by email or phone call).